mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 {#nn-backprop}
 ![Example Backpropagation network with One Hidden Layer](images/nn_backprop2d.png)

 Each non-input neuron has an activation value that is calculated from the activation values of connected neurons feeding into it, gated (adjusted) by the connection weights.
+For example, in the above figure, the value of Output 1 neuron is calculated by summing the activation of Input 1 times W1,1 and Input 2 activation times W2,1 and applying a "squashing function" like Sigmoid or Relu (see figures below) to this sum to get the final value for Output 1's activation value.
 We want to flatten activation values to a relatively small range but still maintain relative values.
 To do this flattening we use the Sigmoid function that is seen in the next figure, along with the derivative of the Sigmoid function which we will use in the code for training a network by adjusting the weights.

 {#nn-sigmoid}
 ![Sigmoid Function and Derivative of Sigmoid Function (SigmoidP)](images/nn_sigmoid.png)